Hans Schauder: Counselling work

 In the late fifties, Schauder expanded his work to wider social problems, volunteering to counsel prisoners at Edinburgh’s Saughton Prison, advising Samaritans staff on problem case, counselling parents on their children’s problems and progressing to doing adult counselling.
 In doing so he developed his own unique approach to counselling – an attempt to build up as complete a picture as possible of the client so as to fully identify with them and together work towards a solution.
-After years of experience, he met a Dominican friar, Marcus Lefébure who also worked as a counsellor at the University.
+After years of experience, he met a Dominican friar, Marcus Lefébure who also worked as a counsellor at the university.
 The two men analysed the structure of Schauder’s therapeutic approach, gradually pinpointing the archetypal elements in the interview process.
 These are described in their book, Conversation and Counselling, published in 1982.
 The book won high praise in the United Kingdom, was later translated into German.
 “These dialogues present counselling as a form of contemporary spirituality, arguing that counselling facilitates spiritual experience and that psychoanalytic and psychotherapeutic concepts can be understood in spiritual terms.
 However, the dialogues also present a critique of the authorisation of subjectivity within both counselling and spirituality; in so doing, they anticipate and elaborate later criticisms of Paul Heelas and Linda Woodhead's spiritual revolution thesis.”
 After the appearance of the book, people would visit Schauder from as far as the United States to discuss aspects of counselling.
 The Hans Schauder Institute was founded in Germany in the late Eighties.

 There followed a steady stream of visitors from Europe: people who wished to discuss their problems with Schauder or seek advice on spiritual and moral questions, or who simply valued the opportunity to have contact with a very cultured and wise human being.
 Schauder would repeatedly warn people to foster their inner being through prayer and meditation and develop their inner life to meet the dangers of involvement in our modern hectic lifestyle.

 Hans Schauder was a pioneer of the therapy that comes about through a pure meeting of human beings, a completely upright, authentic meeting both in his private life and in his profession.
 For him the word Empathy was a reality that he lived to the full extent.
 The growing interest in biography work in Germany and elsewhere that led to the founding of the Hans Schauder Institute in Karlsruhe has also led to a number of anthroposophically-oriented institutions and practitioners orienting their biography work b on his insights.

-Two books of his poems in the German language were published, the final one post-humously and dealing with old age, parting, illness, trials of life and death.
-Much that is difficult requires form and conquest and in meeting such challenges the strength to overcome adversity is born.
-Schauder’s work in accompanying people through their crises awakened him to the potential that lies in each one of us and he helped each one of his patients to unfold it.
+Two books of his poems were published in German.
+The second was published posthumously and addressed themes of aging, illness, and death.
+In his professional work, Schauder assisted patients during personal crises.